fsharp/fsharp.org/guides/data-science/index.md

 ### Exploratory Data and Time Series Programming

 ![logo](/images/thumbs/Deedle.png)&nbsp;[Deedle](http://bluemountaincapital.github.io/Deedle/) is an easy-to-use, high quality package for data and time series manipulation and for scientific programming.
-It supports working with structured data frames, ordered and unordered data, as well as time series.
+It uses a design similar to the Pandas library from Python and the 'tseries' or 'zoo' packages in R, though with stronger typing.
+Deedle supports working with structured data frames, ordered and unordered data, as well as time series.
 Deedle is designed to work well for exploratory programming using F# and C# interactive console, but can be also used in efficient compiled .NET code.

 * [Understanding the world with F# (article)](http://www.thedevelopermag.com/understanding-world-f/)
 * [Understanding the world with F# (video)](http://channel9.msdn.com/posts/Understanding-the-World-with-F)

-If you are familiar with the Pandas library from Python or the 'tseries' or 'zoo' packages in R, then this package is for you.

 ### Interoperability with Excel, R, Python, MATLAB and Mathematica